 The team agrees on a 2-week cadence.
 Great!
 We then need to look at our historical track record of being able to deliver a user story.
 You’ll want to make a reasonable assumption for a new team.
 ‘Deliver‘ means a story moves through all phases of delivery.
 Looking at past experience you note that the team delivers about 3 stories per 2-week sprint.
 Great!
-You’ve established your batch size or throughput to use as a planning guide.
+You’ve established your throughput to use as a planning guide.
 For a 30 story initiative (or MVP), that comes out to about 10 sprints or 20 weeks.

 Now we need to agree on what other activities will be needed for the success of the initiative.
 Is there any regression testing needed?
 Should we account for any integration testing with other teams that may take some additional time?
 How long will our end-to-end scenario testing take?
 Once we agree on these things, we are ready to start building our plan.